📉 Impermanent Loss (IL) - Temporary Unless You Exit

 Impermanent loss is most significant when:

-- One-sided price action - If one token consistently outperforms the other
+- One-sided repricing sticks - If one token permanently outperforms the other, mean reversion may never close the gap

 When IL Matters Less